Complete Guide on Parts of Telescope: Names, Functions & Diagram

 Finderscope

-Finderscope is not an essential but an important part of a telescope.
+The finderscope is not an essential part of a telescope, but it is an important part of it.
 It is nothing but a small telescope attached to the main telescope of the body.
 It is pointed in the same direction as a telescope.

 The function of a finderscope is to find approximately the location of the object or place where we must be viewed.
 This finderscope has a small magnitude and a wider field of view.